 It’s everyone’s responsibility to speak out against violence and act now.
 Watch the film, share and help #ENDviolence for good.

-David’s partnership with Unicef
+David’s 11 years with Unicef

 He also met the UK Prime Minister David Cameron at Downing Street to call for more action to help children affected by malnutrition around the world.